omer-priel/omer-priel/README.md

 - [VirtualComputer](https://github.com/omer-priel/VirtualComputer) - Application based on the VM consept.
 Its work like the terminal (CMD), But save the data on custom "Virtual Hard Drive" file (.vhd) with format that I desined.
 Created with **C++**.

 - [NewWorld](https://github.com/omer-priel/NewWorld) - It a game engine that created from scratch (only GLM) that contains full GUI system for debug and the developemt itself.
 But I didn't have time (I moved to Back End and leave the 3D world) to continue and end it.
 Created with **C++** and **OpenGL**.

-- [LogisticSaloon](https://github.com/omer-priel/LogisticSaloon) - A website for seeing logistic reports that created for Hackathon in IDF.
-It build with Vue.

 - [BuildingEscape](https://github.com/omer-priel/BuildingEscape) - A simple Building Escape game that created with **Unreal Engine 4**.